 San Francisco – As the 74th session of the United Nations General Assembly approaches, Taiwan makes another run of efforts to gain participation in the Assembly, including getting Taiwan’s passport holders and journalists admittance into the UN premises.

 The 74thsession of the UN General Assembly will officially open on Sep.
 24.

 According to a recent article by Taiwan’s Ministry of Foreign Affairs, Taiwanese passport holders are blocked from entering UN premises for public visits and meetings, and Taiwanese journalists and media outlets are denied accreditation to cover UN meetings.

 Additionally, the United Nations, under the pressure from China, has not allowed Taiwan to attend the regular activities of UN agencies with a non-UN member status.
-These activities include events hosted by International Civil Aviation Organization (ICAO), World Health Organization (WHO), the International Criminal Police Organization (Interpol), and so on.
+These activities include events hosted by the International Civil Aviation Organization (ICAO).

 Taiwan’s President Tsai Ing-wen recently visited New York and expressed her desire to work with the United Nations to achieve the UN Sustainable Development Goals (SDGs).
 President Tsai met with the representatives of Taiwan’s ally countries at the United Nations, and reiterated that Taiwan’s 23 million people have the right to participate in the UN system.

 Since Sep.
 2015, the United Nations has been pushing its 2030 Agenda for Sustainable Development.
 The goal of this agenda is to “free the human race from the tyranny of poverty” by 2030.